 Working out the logistics of holiday travel probably ranks somewhere between going to the dentist and filing taxes.
 Between the crowds (on the roads, in the air, and everywhere else) and the increased prices, holiday travel can bring out the Grinch in all of us.
-Depending on your travel plans, flexibility, and adventurousness, there are a variety of ways to cut the cost of travel from Thanksgiving to New Year's.
-From budget-travel bloggers to industry executives to travel editors and journalists, here's the inside scoop from those who travel most.
+Depending on your travel plans, flexibility, and adventurousness, there’s a wide variety of ways to cut the cost of travel from Thanksgiving to New Year's.
+Budget-travel bloggers, industry executives, and travel editors and journalists share the inside scoop on happy holiday travels.

 It's often cheaper to fly on certain days, depending on the destination.
 For instance, because weekend getaways generally start on Friday, Saturday tickets are often cheaper.
 In addition, many vacationers come home on Sunday, and business travelers often need or prefer to travel on Monday.
 Lower demand midweek makes it cheaper to fly on Tuesday and Wednesday.
 "However, these patterns aren't universal," Patterson says.
 "Use a flight search engine to study patterns for your specific destination before you ask for time off at work."
 Sites such as Google Flights have calendar views and price graphs showing which days are cheapest.